 Further, consider the motivations of voices declaring ‘overpopulation is a myth’:

-- fear that fear of overpopulation can drive racism and isolationism
+- fear drawing attention to overpopulation can increase racism and isolationism

 - fear that overpopulation will create ‘one child’ style policies